-The emphasis in Digital Technologies in Education is designed to engage educators in a critical examination of technology and its effective use in educational contexts.
-Drawing on research from the fields of the learning sciences, psychology, diversity studies, and information and communication technology, learners will deepen their understanding of such topics as computational thinking, gamification of learning, online knowledge communities, social media, immersive simulations, technology and assessment, mobile devices, and knowledge building.
-These courses will address emerging trends in the contemporary digital technologies landscape.
-Given the thousands of educational apps and web-based technologies available to teachers, where are we seeing potential?
+The emphasis in Digital Technologies in Education engages educators in an examination of technology and its effective use in educational contexts.
+Drawing on research from the fields of the learning sciences, psychology, diversity studies, and information and communication technology, learners will deepen their understanding of such topics as knowledge-building, computational thinking, gamification of learning, online knowledge communities, social media, immersive technologies (virtual reality, augmented reality), technology and assessment, and mobile learning.

 - Coursework.
-From the following course list, MA, MEd, and PhD students must successfully complete 1.5 full-course equivalents (FCEs), which are counted towards the total FCEs required for the student's degree program: - CTL1602H, CTL1603H, CTL1606H, CTL1608H, CTL1609H, CTL1923H, CTL1926H, CTL5015H. - Upon successful completion of the emphasis requirements and the successful completion of the degree requirements, students may make a request to the C&P Program Administrator to have the emphasis noted on the student transcript.
+From the following course list, MA, MEd, and PhD students must successfully complete 1.5 fullcourse equivalents (FCEs), which are counted towards the total FCEs required for the student's degree program: - o CTL5038H. - Upon successful completion of the emphasis requirements and the successful completion of the degree requirements, students may make a request to the C&P Program Administrator to have the emphasis noted on the student transcript.
 This request must be made before graduation.
 A course can only be applied to the requirements of a single emphasis.